ktynski/FIRM-Fractal-Identity-Recursive-Mechanics/applications/README.md

 ## Applications

-Purpose: Entry points and example executables that stitch together core FSCTF systems for demonstrations.
+Purpose: Entry points and example executables that stitch together core FIRM systems for demonstrations.

 - Integrity: No empirical inputs; all pipelines call theory-only modules.
 Any validation is firewall-mediated.
 - Typical usage: